kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 press enter
 ```

-As you can see, the script is now printing out the date every 5 seconds. ok let's cntrl+c out of the script.
-Now let's create this pod:
+As you can see, the script is now printing out the date every 5 seconds. ok let's cntrl+c out of this script a go ahead with creating this pod:

 ```bash
 $ kubectl apply -f configs/pod-centos-ongoing.yml